aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 $\frac{E(vote_{A})+E(vote_{B})+E(vote_{C})}{17000}=0.433$

-In this example, because the high probability 'yes' voters are equal to the high probability 'no' voters in number and in likelihood of voting, they essentially cancel each other out.
-This means the final result is driven by the propensity of Group C to vote 'yes.'
+In this example, because the high probability yes voters are equal to the high probability no voters in number and in likelihood of voting, they essentially cancel each other out.
+This means the final result is driven by the propensity of Group C to vote yes.

-The final count of 'yes' votes as a proportion of total votes is linear in the parameter $p(yes_{C}|vote_{C})$ as is illustrated below:
+The final count of yes votes as a proportion of total votes is linear in the parameter

+$$ p(yes_{C}|vote_{C}) $$

+as is illustrated below:

 ```R